telerik/ajax-docs/controls/scheduler/views/multi-day-view.md

 # Multi-Day View

-## Multi-Day View

-The **Multi-Day View** allows you to display a variable number days controlled by the property**NumberOfDays**.
+The **Multi-Day View** allows you to display a variable number days controlled by the property **NumberOfDays**.

 ## Multi-Day View Settings:

-* **DayStartTime**- Sets the day start time of the current view.
+* **DayStartTime** - Sets the day start time of the current view.

-* **DayEndTime**- Sets the day end time of the current view.
+* **DayEndTime** - Sets the day end time of the current view.

-* **WorkDayStartTime**- Sets the day start time of the business hours.
+* **WorkDayStartTime** - Sets the day start time of the business hours.

-* **WorkDayEndTime**- Sets the day end time of the business hours.
+* **WorkDayEndTime** - Sets the day end time of the business hours.

-* **ShowAllDayRow**- Shows/hides the **all day** row for all day appointments on the top of the calendar area.
+* **ShowAllDayRow** - Shows/hides the **all day** row for all day appointments on the top of the calendar area.

 * **EnableExactTimeRendering** - When it is enabled the appointment does not occupy the entire time slot if its start/end time does not match the time slot start/end time.
 The default value is **false** so the advanced edit form is the only way to determine what is exact appointment start/end time.

-* **ShowAllDayInsertArea**- When enabled it keeps an extra space in the **all day** row where user to double click and have the ability to add an appointment.
+* **ShowAllDayInsertArea** - When enabled it keeps an extra space in the **all day** row where user to double click and have the ability to add an appointment.

-* **ShowHiddenAppointmentsIndicator**- Indicates whether there is an appointment in current non-visible area.
+* **ShowHiddenAppointmentsIndicator** - Indicates whether there is an appointment in current non-visible area.
 Clicking on that indicator will navigate to that area in order to show the appointment.

-* **ShowInsertArea**- When enabled it keeps an extra space in each row where user to double click and have the ability to add an appointment.
+* **ShowInsertArea** - When enabled it keeps an extra space in each row where user to double click and have the ability to add an appointment.

-* **NumberOfDays**- Indicates number of days to be displayed.
+* **NumberOfDays** - Indicates number of days to be displayed.
 For example if you want to show a week you can set it that value to 7.

-* **ShowHoursColumn**- Indicates whether to show the hour labels on the left.
+* **ShowHoursColumn** - Indicates whether to show the hour labels on the left.

 ## Grouping